Applying to the Graduate Biochemistry Group

-Completed and submitted before December 15 for enrollment in the following fall semester.
-Requires application fee of $75 (online credit card payment available on the Graduate School website, or money order, cashier's check payable to Kansas State University Graduate School.)
+Completed and submitted before January 1 for enrollment in the following fall semester.
+Requires application fee of $75 (online credit card payment available on the application website).
+Application FAQs

-Completed and submitted before January 15 for enrollment in the following fall semester.
-Requires application fee of $50 (online credit card payment available on Graduate School website, or personal check, money order, cashier's check payable to Kansas State University Graduate School.)
+Completed and submitted before July 15 for enrollment in the following fall semester.
+Requires application fee of $65 (online credit card payment available on application website).
+Application FAQs

 Affidavit of financial support (international students only)

-To demonstrate that the applicant has resources available to cover the costs associated with pursuing academic training at Kansas State University (approximately $29,598 per year; includes tuition and fees and cost of living).
-An original form is required whether or not the applicant has funds.
+To demonstrate that the applicant has resources available to cover the costs associated with pursuing academic training at Kansas State University (approximately $35,531 per year; includes tuition and fees and cost of living).

 Official university transcripts